chernobrovyi/valeriychernbrovyi/README.md

 <div>
   Hi!
-I'm Valerшy.
+I'm Valeriy.
 I work as an electronics engineer in a design bureau.
 I'm interested in programming and creating devices/robots on Arduino and similar microcontrollers.

 I'm also interested in web technologies.
 My favorites are Ruby on Rails and Django.
 I'm also a former Microsoft Student Partner in Russia.
 </div>